March 2, 2020

 Modern technology has the potential to transform classrooms.
+We saw first hand how rapidly the classroom environment can change and how crucial having the ability to pivot quickly became for learning continuity.
 The possibilities of an increasingly digital and connected world are nearly endless: Technology can save schools time and money, allow for more individualized learning, and increase engagement at all levels—just to name a few.

 However, like any tool, technology is only useful if it’s actually being used.
 That means that to get the benefits, you have to get the ones who will be using it on board.

 School districts across the country know that teachers can be hard sells when it comes to adopting new technologies.
-They’re often already working at capacity, and throwing another thing on their plate without making some room first is a surefire recipe for frustration.
+They’re often already working at capacity, or over, and throwing another thing on their plate without making some room first is a surefire recipe for frustration.
+Especially after the year they have had!
+Putting a new classroom tool in place without a plan can actually cause disruption in the classroom.

 Fortunately, with a little research, planning, and communication, it’s possible to get teachers on board.
-It’s all about seeing it from their point of view, and meeting them where they’re at.
+It’s all about seeing it from their point of view, and meeting them where they are.

 Here are 8 specific strategies to warm the teachers in your district up to modern technology.